23f2000783/birthday/SPEC.md

 ## 13. Game 1 — Restoration Room

-**Mechanic:** A canvas shows a faded, dust-greyed version of Mansi's stylized portrait.
+**Mechanic:** A canvas shows a faded, dust-greyed version of She's stylized portrait.
 She brushes/taps to remove the dust layer; color is revealed underneath where she brushes.
 As coverage crosses thresholds, short restoration lines fade in one at a time.